sabahuddin-ahmad/DWave_QUBO-lifecycle/README.md

 ## Exercise

 First, run the program as is.
 Hit return (enter) to continue to the next output as the program runs.

-Next, try modifying the program to incorporate chain strength so that we don't see any chain breaks.

-Hint: look at the Ocean documentation to figure out an easy way to adjust the chain strength.
+Second, consider the 3-boxes problem shown here:
+![3-boxes problem][readme_imgs/basic_problem.png "3-boxes problem"]

+Set the Lagrange parameter to 24.
+Write out your new QUBO as shown.

+Next, do the algebra, and write down your new QUBO.

+Fourth, replace the values on lines 24-29, with the values from your new QUBO.

+Fifth, run the program.

+Sixth,